On Lessons from Pops

 On Why I Clean Everyday

 First – why do you care?
-Haha, but really… If you care at all, why do you?
+Haha, but really… if you care at all, why do you?
 How does it affect you?

-When I was 22 years old I moved to Cape Cod.
+When I was 22 years old, I moved to Cape Cod.
 I was entering the Active USCG Reserves while transitioning from a military member to a military spouse.
 My new home was located on a military base.
 It was not my first home as an adult, but it was the first home I set up alone.

 This period was a transitional time in my life.
-Before then I went straight from high school into the military.
+Before then, I went straight from high school into the military.
 I was married just over a year later and unexpectedly pregnant 6 months after that.
-My life was busy and I had not truly actively planned anything in my life until that point.
-As I looked around at all the boxes and pictures to hang, the disorder around me was affecting my mind.
-Or was it the disorder in my mind affecting my outer world?
+My life was busy, and I had not truly actively planned anything until that point.

 I quickly went to work setting up home.
-While I opened boxes, and organized the outward disarray, the disorder in my mind started to unravel into digestible thoughts.
+While I opened boxes and organized the outward disarray, the disorder in my mind started to unravel into digestible thoughts.
 How do I gather all the college credits I accumulated into applying for a degree?
 Do I quit smoking?
 Have another baby?
 What do I want to be when I grow up?

-I learned then I very much enjoyed cleaning.
-All these years later I would label what I was doing as a sort of meditation.
-But at the time it only felt like cleaning.
-I started to clean everyday in various ways.
-There was everyday picking up (dishes, laundry, diapers, trash, wipe the table…) but also things that needed to happen often but not daily – wash floors, launder sheets, clean bathroom.
-I put the nondaily essentials into a schedule for myself the way I learned in my years of cooking and ended up doing meal planning and shopping… basically transferring my work skills to my home.
-Then I moved these things to the outside – fix fence, mow lawn, ask about the grass seeds that are supposedly free…
+I started to clean every day in various ways.
+There was everyday picking up—dishes, laundry, diapers, trash, wiping the table—but also things that needed to happen often but not daily: washing floors, laundering sheets, cleaning the bathroom.
+I put the non-daily essentials into a schedule for myself the way I learned in my years of cooking and meal planning, basically transferring my work skills to my home.

-I met my neighbors.
-They were all lovely.
-The one who was the friendliest lived across the street and worked on the base as a cleaner for the military houses in between family transitions.
-I don’t remember her name but I will call her Melanie.
-I asked Melanie what she did when she cleaned these empty houses and she told me all about the floors and the blinds and the walls and corners, and all the checkboxes she had to complete.
-Surprisingly her house was quite a mess and she didn’t really enjoy cleaning.
+I asked Melanie what she did when she cleaned these empty houses, and she told me all about the floors and the blinds and the walls and corners—all the checkboxes she had to complete.
+Surprisingly, her house was quite a mess and she didn’t really enjoy cleaning.
 But she did comment that she saw me cleaning often.

 Saw me cleaning?
 How?